icaven/glm/manual.md

 ### <a name="section4_17"></a> 4.17.
 GLM\_GTC\_type\_precision

-Vector and matrix types with defined precisions, e.g. i8vec4, which is a 4D vector of signed 8-bit integers.
+Vector and matrix types with defined precisions, e.g. `i8vec4`, which is a 4D vector of signed 8-bit integers.

 `<glm/gtc/type\_precision.hpp>` need to be included to use the features of this extension.

 ### <a name="section4_18"></a> 4.18.
 GLM\_GTC\_type\_ptr

-Facilitate interactions between pointers to basic types (e.g. float*) and GLM types (e.g. mat4).
+Facilitate interactions between pointers to basic types (e.g. `float*`) and GLM types (e.g. `mat4`).

-This extension defines an overloaded function, glm::value_ptr, which returns a pointer to the memory layout of any GLM vector or matrix (vec3, mat4, etc.).
+This extension defines an overloaded function, `glm::value_ptr`, which returns a pointer to the memory layout of any GLM vector or matrix (`vec3`, `mat4`, etc.).
 Matrix types store their values in column-major order.
 This is useful for uploading data to matrices or for copying data to buffer objects.

 ```cpp
 // GLM_GTC_type_ptr provides a safe solution: